-William Henry Anstey, known as Willie, a member of the Stoke Gifford Ansteys, was born in Cardiff in 1877 to parents Thomas Henry Anstey and Eliza Morse.
+William Henry Anstey, known as Willie, a member of the Stoke Gifford Ansteys, was born in Cardiff on 30 December 1877 (registered 17 January 1878) to parents Thomas Henry Anstey and Eliza Morse.
 He was the brother of Tom, one of the chief researchers of this Anstey project, as well as brother of George James Anstey and Edward Archibald Anstey.

 Willie’s mother Eliza died in 1888 when he was a young boy, so he was brought up by his father, living in Cairns Street, Cardiff.
 On 7 August 1899, Willie joined the Metropolitan Police in London (Warrant Number: ‘85392’).
 He was posted to ‘B’ Division as a Police Constable, residing during this period with his Aunt Kate Anstey and his brothers in Wandsworth.
 Just days before the 1901 Census was taken, Willie resigned from the Metropolitan Police to join the South African Constabulary (SAC) in order to fight in the latter stages of the Second Boer War (1899-1902).